Visually Tracking Your Goals to Stay Aligned in 2026

 Why Create an Annual Plan?

-Are you thinking, what the heck, Michele?
-Why do you need an annual plan?
-In the past, you may have flown by the seat of your pants and felt that worked well.
-However, if you intend to grow your business and become CEO, you must act like a CEO.
+Are you thinking, NOOOO, Michele, I am not a planner.
+It feels overwhelming, so I'll stick with flying by the seat of my pants.
+I get it.
+In the past, I've flown by the seat of my pants and felt that worked well.
+However, if you intend to grow your business and become a CEO, you must act like a CEO.
 What has worked in the past to get you to this point will not be what scales your business to the next level.

 You see, an annual plan provides many benefits: